Health

 What we asked the organisation to do in this case:

-• Apologise to A for the failings identified by this investigation.
-The apology should meet the standards set out in the SPSO guidelines on apology available at http://www.spso.org.uk/meaningful-apologies.
+• Apologise to C for failing to provide them with a reasonable standard of medical and nursing care.
+The apology should meet the standards set out in the SPSO guidelines on apology available at www.spso.org.uk/information-leaflets.

 What we said should change to put things right in future: